ucsb-cs8/ucsb-cs8.github.io/_tutorials/flask_webapps_05.md

 git push origin master
 ```

+For the next step, you'll need the Heroku Command Line Interface (CLI) installed on the
+machine where you are working.
+* If you are working on CSIL, the Heroku CLI is already installed;
+it's the `heroku` command.
+* If you are working on your own laptop or desktop and haven't already installed the "heroku command line" for your machine,
+do that now.
+Instructions are here: [Installing Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

+Assuming you have the `heroku` CLI installed, at a bash shell prompt you should be able to type
+`heroku login`.

 Now type `heroku create` and notice the name of the application created.

 * It will take the form word-word-number, e.g. flying-tomato-4321